srbhr/Resume-Matcher/README.md

 The full stack Next.js (React and FastAPI) web application allows users to interact with the Resume Matcher tool interactively via a web browser.

+> [!WARNING]
+> The results returned from through the web app are currently entirely mocked / faked.
+This means that the results returned are not real and are just for demonstration purposes.
+This will be implemented with real data results in a future release.

 To run the full stack web application (frontend client and backend api servers), follow the instructions over on the [webapp README](/webapp/README.md) file.

 <br/>